 Use KEY WORD nouns to indicate your skills and experience, such as strategic planning, customer service, quality assurance, reconciliation, diversity training, CPA, BA, MBA, GIS, JIT, TQM, EIT, MS-DOS, SPSS, Java, HTML, web page design, taxation, statistical regression analysis, asset valuation, systems analyst, manager, Japanese fluency, cryogenics, robotics, calculus, biosytems, accountant, promotions, counsel, teach, cellular manufacturing, project management, autocad release 13, research, problem solving, team leader, etc. Use action verbs like advise, analyze, appraise, audit, consolidate, coordinate, decrease, direct, evaluate, facilitate, forecast, implement, initiate, manage, negotiate, persuade, etc. List your job title, the employer’s name, city, state, and dates of employment by month and year.
 Avoid writing in full sentences and leave out pronouns (I, me, my).

 There is not one correct way to organize a resume.
 It depends on your unique education, experiences, and skills.
 It is a good idea to have different versions of your resume depending on the job type/industry that you’d like to target.
-Drop by the Career Development Center located in the Academic Services Building, Room 303.
-You can also contact Ms. Annette Bruce at (502) 597-5948 or Ms. Kim Jones at (502) 597-5792.
+Please contact (502) 597-6671 for more information.

 - Tough Interview Questions article in the Herald Leader by Theresa Mickelwait.